Are you applying empathy as part of your sales and marketing approach?

 What surprised you about the b2b buyer survey findings on the customer buying journey and the most the most-important channels customers are using?

-Brent: One of the things we are studying this year in our marketing practicing is simply just digital.
+Brent: One of the things we are studying this year in our marketing practice is simply digital.
 We get a little more specific than that, but you can imagine.

 Particularly B2B marketing.
 Now, B2C marketing digital had been a huge part, if not the primary part, of buying for a long time now.
 It has become equally important in B2B very rapidly over the last several years.